catlinman/foobar2000/README.md

 ![](https://github.com/catlinman/foobar2000/blob/master/preview.png)

-My complete Foobar2000 theme.
-A fork of CaTRoX that includes a lot of custom panels, plugins and quality of life modules.

 _**The ultimate Foobar2000 theme to get you started.**_

+Nekorox is a fork of CaTRoX that includes a lot of custom panels, plugins and quality of life modules.

 *What's included?*